eTipio/client-sdk-java-template/README.md

-# client-sdk-template
+# Client SDK Template

-A project template for creating Java Client SDK for HTTP based APIs
+A project template for creating Java Client SDK for HTTP based APIs.